1uc1d23/1uc1d23.github.io/README.md

 ## Overview
 - A lightweight, keyboard-friendly, open-sourced Quran viewer with fast preloading, page navigation.
 - Read the Quran easily while recording your progress.
+Great for completing the Quran during Ramadan.
 - The future is here, no need for a physical book when you can read the Quran in your browser.

 ## Page Preview